 Non-QM Loan Requirements During Bankruptcy

-Refinancing Options for Borrowers in Bankruptcy
+Cash-Out Refinancing for Borrowers in Bankruptcy

 A cash-out refinance allows you to refinance your existing mortgage with a new loan that is larger than your current mortgage balance.
 The difference between the two amounts is given to you as cash, which can be used to pay off debts, including bankruptcy obligations.
 Cash-out refinancing may help lower your monthly payments by consolidating other high-interest debts into a single, low-interest mortgage payment.